techbureau/zaifbot/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-ZaifBot is a Pythonic algorithmic trading library running within [Zaif Exchange][zaifen].
+ZaifBot is a Pythonic algorithmic trading library that run on [Zaif Exchange][zaifen].
-It is developed using Python 3.5.3 and tested in Python 3.4, 3.5, 3.6.
+It is developed by using Python 3.5.3 and tested in Python 3.4, 3.5, 3.6.

 ## Features